Monotone Lagrangians in cotangent bundles of spheres: Floer cohomology computations

 Recall Lemma \ref{u in F}.
 The element $e\in CF^0(F_0,F';\K_\Z)$ (the minimum in its $S^{n-1}$ fiber) acts on $CF^*(F',L_\alpha,\K_\Z)$ by

 by taking lifts of the shaded triangle on the left in Figure \ref{cone1_fig}.
-The $\sigma$-area of this triangle is $A$.
+We denote by $A$ the $\sigma$-area of this triangle.
 Note that the Lefschetz fibration is trivial over the triangle, so it has an $S^{n-1}$-family of holomorphic lifts.
 The remaining contributions to right multiplication by $e$ must come from lifts of the shaded triangle on the right in Figure \ref{cone1_fig}.
-Since $e$ acts by an isomorphism over $\K_\Z$, we conclude that the lifts of that triangle contribute to
+Since $e$ represents a cohomological unit in $HW^*(F,F;\K_\Z)$, it acts by an isomorphism over $\K_\Z$ and we conclude that the lifts of that triangle contribute to

 where $B$ is the $\sigma$-area of that right triangle in the plane.
 Note that these lifted triangles pick up holonomy $U$.
-The same holomorphic triangles determine the action of $e$ over $\K=\K_\C$, so we conclude that $\psi_{e}^{L_\alpha}$ is given by the same formulas over $\K$ as over $\K_\Z$.
+The same holomorphic triangles determine the action of $e$ over $\K=\K_\C$.
+We conclude that $\psi_{e}^{L_\alpha}$ is given by the same formulas over $\K$ as over $\K_\Z$, even when we take $U\in U_{\mathbb K}^*$.

 The element $u\in CF^{1-n}(F_0,F';\K_R)$ is represented by the maximum in the same $S^{n-1}$ fiber as $e$, and acts on $CF^*(F',L_\alpha;\K_R)$ by

 and

 In both cases, this corresponds to lifting the triangle on the left in Figure \ref{cone1_fig}.